-Educators need to be set up for success in a virtual world, both to provide the best possible education to students and to reach their own professional goals.
+Educators must set up for success in a virtual world to provide the best possible education to students and reach their own professional goals.

-Edtech companies can enhance ease of use and engagement in their programs and applications to provide potential and current customers with more relevant, useful, and effective solutions for virtual learning.
-Let’s consider some common pain points for educators, students, and parents as a springboard to identifying potential areas of improvement in your own offerings.
+Edtech companies can enhance ease of use and engagement in their programs and applications to provide more relevant, practical, and effective solutions for virtual learning.
+Let’s consider some common pain points for educators, students, and parents as a springboard to identifying potential areas of improvement in your offerings.